Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson6.md

 ### Solidity Visual Developer
 - There's another tool I'll briefly mention - some developers swear by it.
 It's the extension **[Solidity Visual Developer](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor)** for VS Code.
 - In addition to providing very similar reporting as Solidity Metrics, the inheritance graph is interactive and it provides syntax highlighting in your code based on variable types.
+- Check it out if you feel it would be useful for adding some clarity to your development and security reviews!
+- Next we're going to dive deeper into the exciting world of static analysis tools.
+We'll take a closer look at the Solidity Metrics tool, which we introduced before, and also explore another tool known as Solidity Visual Developer.